sho373/my-favorite-things/README.md

 You can search contents by title.
 For finding books and manga, you have to type Japanese but other genres accepts English search words.
 Following is the list of API that I use for searching data:

-## About application
-It is kind of TO-DO list app.
-In TO-DO app, you create project and add task in it.
-In this app, you create list and add pictures of books,movies,songs and games.
-You can search contents by title.
-For finding books and mamga, you have to type Japanese but other genres accept English seaerch words.
-Following is the list of API that I use for searching data:

 Moive Search API (Movie, Anime and TV Series): [The Movie Database (TMDb)](https://developers.themoviedb.org/3/search/search-movies)